nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ## 11 Updatability

 X-Road is designed to enable reliable installation of software updates including security updates.
-X-Road software packages are signed so that their origins are traceable.
+RPM packages are signed individually; Debian packages are distributed through a repository whose index is signed, so that the origin of both is traceable.

 ## 12 Trust Federation